 The Town of High Level Library Board does not belong to a medical plan.
-In lieu of a medical plan, salaried eligible employees may have access to a Health Spending Account.
-Each employee will be granted a starting amount of $ 100.00 with an increase of $ 10.00 per year budget permitting.
+In lieu of a medical plan, eligible employees may have access to a Health Spending Account.
+Each employee will be granted a starting amount of $ 120.00 with an increase of $ 10.00 per year budget permitting.

 Allotment must be accrued before it is spent.
 Monies must be spent by the year end.
-Monies can be spent on the staff member, staff member’s spouse/partner, and/or dependants.
+Monies can be spent on the staff member, staff member’s spouse/partner, and/or dependents.

 Allotments may be spent on the following: